 Input Setting Description/Values Mode Select the SRT Connection Mode: Caller: Kraken acts like a client and connects to a server listening and waiting for an incoming call.
 Listener (default): Kraken acts like a server and listens & waits for clients to connect to it.
 Rendezvous: Allows calling and listening at the same time.
 Note To simplify firewall traversal, Rendezvous Mode allows Kraken and the encoder to traverse a firewall without the need for IT to open a port.
 Address (Caller and Rendezvous Connection Modes) Type in the destination IP address for the SRT stream.
-Tip You can also enter a Fully Qualified Domain Name (FQDN).
-Source Port Note This simplifies firewall configuration as the firewall/NAT rules can be precisely tailored to the SRT stream.
+You can also enter a Fully Qualified Domain Name (FQDN).
+Source Port (Caller Connection Mode) Specifies the UDP source port for the SRT stream.
+If not filled in, a (default) source port will be assigned.
+Note This simplifies firewall configuration as the firewall/NAT rules can be precisely tailored to the SRT stream.
 Destination Port (Caller and Rendezvous Connection Modes) Specifies the UDP destination port for the SRT stream.
 Port (Listener Connection Mode only) Specifies the UDP local port for the SRT stream.
 Latency Specifies how long Kraken will buffer received packets.
 The size of this buffer adds up to the total latency.
 A minimum value must be 3 times the round-trip-time (RTT).
 Range = 20-8000 ms; Default = 125 ms Latency is for the SRT protocol only and does not include the capture, encoding, decoding and display processes of the end-point devices.
 Passphrase (Optional, must match encoder passphrase) This parameter is required if the stream is encrypted and is used to retrieve the cryptographic key protecting the stream.
 Range = 10-79 UTF-8 characters Notes (Optional) Type in any related information or comments.

+SRT Inputs

-General SRT Inputs Encoding Inputs
+Encoding Inputs